-- 1. Loosen the nuts on the Counter and Working terminals on the Cal side of the Test and Cal fixture.
-The black 13 mm nut-driver provided with your system fits these nuts. - 2.
-Remove the nut and one of the two copper washers on each bolt. - 3.
-Place the Working ring terminal (the one with the green wires) on the working electrode bolt (labeled Green).
+- 1) Loosen the nuts on the Counter and Working terminals on the Cal side of the Test & Cal cell.
+The black 13 mm nut-driver provided with your system fits these nuts. - 2) Remove the nut and one of the two copper washers on each bolt. - 3) Place the Working ring terminal (the one with the green wires) on the Working electrode bolt, labeled Green.
 Replace the washer and nut.
-The ring terminal ends up sandwiched between two copper washers. - 4.
-Place the Counter ring terminal (the one with the red wires) on the Counter electrode bolt (labeled Red).
+The ring terminal ends up sandwiched between two copper washers. - 4) Place the Counter ring terminal (the one with the red wires) on the Counter electrode bolt, labeled Red.
 Replace the washer and nut.
-The ring terminal ends up sandwiched between two copper washers. - 5.
-Tighten the connections with the nut driver.
+The ring terminal ends up sandwiched between two copper washers. - 5) Tighten the connections with the 13 mm nut driver.

 Caution: Do not over-tighten the connections.
 We do not recommend tightening the connections with a high-torque wrench such as a socket wrench.
-The nutdriver minimizes the probability of shorts and prevents over-tightening the terminals.
+The supplied nut-driver prevents over-tightening the terminals.

-6. Double-check the colors: green wires on terminal labeled Green and red wires on the terminal labeled Red.
+6) Double check the colors: green wires on terminal labeled Green, and red wires on the terminal labeled Red.
 Make sure your connections are to the Cal side of the fixture.

 The other three connections to the test cell come from the Reference 3000 Sense Cable.
 They are the white Reference, blue Working Sense and orange Counter Sense leads.
-They plug into the Test and Cal fixture in the spots labeled by color.
+They plug into the Test & Cal cell, in the jacks labeled by color.

-Review the correct connections in Figure 3-1.
+The correct connections are shown in Figure 3-1.